 Today’s consumer is doing their own research well in advance of ever speaking to your firm directly.
 So it’s important to bolster your online footprint as much as possible to shift that slide of prospects toward your doors and not your competitors.

-And you can do that, simply, and without cost, by encouraging and accumulating online reviews.
+And you can do that, simply, and without cost, by accumulating more positive online reviews.

 How to Get More Positive Online Reviews

-So now that we understand the importance of online reviews, let’s talk about taking the steps necessary to gain more:
+So now that we understand the importance of online reviews, let’s talk about a couple steps you can take to gain more: